 1. Assignment and Authority.
 Assignor does hereby assign, transfer and convey all of its rights, obligations and interest under and to that certain Precedent Agreement Open Season between Assignor and Trailblazer dated August 18, 2000 with the attached Offer Sheets for Bids #1 through #5 (the “Precedent Agreement”) attached hereto as Exhibit “A”, and the rights and benefits represented thereby, and Assignee does hereby assume and agree to perform all obligations of Assignor under the Precedent Agreement, including without limitation, the obligation to enter into firm transportation agreements with Trailblazer.

 Consent.
 Trailblazer hereby consents to the Assignment of the Precedent Agreement from Assignor to Assignee and agrees that Assignor is released from all obligations or liabilities under the Precedent Agreement.

+Release.
+Assignor does hereby release Trailblazer from any obligations to Assignor related to the Precedent Agreement its formation or its performance prior to the effectiveness of this Assignment.

-3. Governing Law.
+4. Governing Law.
 This Assignment shall be governed and construed in accordance with the laws of the State of Texas, excluding any conflict of laws rules which may require the application of the laws of a different jurisdiction.